 A disaster supplies kit is simply a collection of basic items your household may need in the event of an emergency.

+Gather supplies that will last for several days after a disaster for everyone living in your home.
+Don’t forget to consider the unique needs each person or pet may have in case you have to evacuate quickly.
 Assemble your kit well in advance of an emergency.
 You may have to evacuate at a moment’s notice and take essentials with you.
 You will probably not have time to search for the supplies you need or shop for them.

 You may need to survive on your own for a period of time after an emergency.
 Be prepared, expect, and anticipate for a power outage by having enough food, water, and other supplies to last for at least 72 hours.
 Additionally, basic services such as gas, water, sewage treatment and telephones may be cut off for days or even a week, or longer.
 Your supplies kit should contain items to help you manage during these outages.